-Hear Key Insights from House Judiciary Committee Counsels on IIUSA’s Upcoming Webinar
+Hear Key Insights from House Judiciary Committee Regarding EB-5 Reform Counsels on IIUSA’s Upcoming Webinar

-Join IIUSA on Thursday, July 9, 2020, for its next EB-5 Advocacy Webinar which will discuss the legislative process and progress toward a reformed and reauthorized EB-5 Regional Center Program.
+Join IIUSA on Thursday, July 9, 2020, for its next EB-5 Advocacy Webinar which will discuss the legislative process and progress towards EB-5 reform and reauthorized EB-5 Regional Center Program.

 IIUSA’s Executive Director, Aaron Grau, will moderate a panel including: